Teradata/stacki/docker/README.md

 # docker-compose build
 ```

 ## Running

-Start the contianer using a persistent volume for `/root`.
+Start the container using a persistent volume for `/root`.
 If the
 `develop` volume does not already exist, docker will create it for
 you.